Members of Queer ADHD’s group-based programs agree to abide by the following guidelines to keep our groups healthy and helpful.

 - Do not interrupt another group member.
 The Coach may do so if necessary for time.

-Outside of Sessions
+Outside of Queer ADHD Spaces

 - Some folks may want to build new connections, while others may not be open to it for a variety of reasons (like feeling overwhelmed with commitments, or wanting to stay somewhat anonymous).
 If someone doesn’t engage with you or politely declines, please respectfully leave them be.